tudelft3d/website/jobs/postdoc201503/index.md

 permalink: /jobs/postdoc201503/
 ---

-<div class="alert alert-danger" role="alert">2015-04-07: Position is CLOSED, you can't apply anymore.</div>
+<div class="alert alert-danger" role="alert">2015-04-07: The application deadline has passed, it is not possible to apply anymore.
+We thank all the applicants for their interest.</div>

 <div class="row">
   <div class="col-sm-12 hidden-xs nopadding"><img class="img-responsive" src="{{ "img.png" | prepend: site.baseurl }}"></div>